-• Your combined maximum out-of-pocket amount is \$11,300.
-This is the most you pay during the calendar year for covered Medicare Part A and Part B services received from both in-network and out-of-network providers.
-The amounts you pay for copayments and coinsurance for covered services count toward this combined maximum out-of-pocket amount.
-(The amounts you pay for your plan premiums do not count toward your combined maximum out-of-pocket amount.)
-If you have paid \$11,300 for covered services, you will have 100% coverage and will not have any out-of-pocket costs for the rest of the year for covered Part A and Part B services.
-However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+As a member of Banner Prime, the most you will have to pay out-of-pocket for services in 2021 is \$4,450.
+The amounts you pay for copayments and coinsurance for covered services count toward this maximum out-of-pocket amount.
+(The amounts you pay for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.)
+If you reach the maximum out-of-pocket amount of \$4,450, you will not have to pay any out-of-pocket costs for the rest of the year for covered services.
+However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by AHCCCS (Medicaid) or another third party).